 Felony Dui Lawyer Los Angeles

 An enjoyable night out with friends turned into a terrible nightmare involving the police.
 You had one too many glasses of wine, and now the police have arrested you for driving under the influence (DUI).
 You might be wondering: How much trouble am I in?
 Am I now a felon?
 In general, misdemeanors are less serious crimes than felonies.
 They carry much shorter prison sentences.
 A misdemeanor DUI does not need a preliminary hearing or the convening of a grand jury, but a felony DUI case would.
+This is where a Los Angeles DUI attorney can help!

 Getting either a misdemeanor or felony conviction for DUI is possible.
 For this reason, people in legal circles refer to DUI as a “wobbler” offense.
 If you caused only minor injuries to another person while driving under the influence of alcohol, you may be charged with a misdemeanor DUI.
 When the injuries are serious, the police will charge you with a felony DUI even if it’s your first offense.
 Also, a DUI charge becomes a felony if the driver was transporting children under the age of fourteen, or if he or she had a very high blood alcohol concentration (BAC).